 The summer holidays have always been my favourite time of year.
 It’s a time when we’re not working to a schedule and life is just organic.
 Beach hair, the subtle sting of the sun on our skin, fresh oysters washed down with a cold glass of chardonnay at the endless social gatherings of Christmas time.
 I especially love summer fashion too with floating beaded dresses matched with a pair of espadrilles and an assortment of matching bikinis.

-I was sharing these sentiments at a recent girls lunch when one of the guests announced that us 40-something women were too old to be wearing bikinis, (which flies in the face of those stunning shots of Helen Mirren holidaying in Italy).
+I was sharing these sentiments at a recent girls lunch when one of the guests announced that we 40-something women were too old to be wearing bikinis, (which flies in the face of those stunning shots of Helen Mirren holidaying in Italy).
 I was truly perplexed at the notion that there was some kind of expiration date on women wearing a two-piece.
-Here I was, in the prime of my life, feeling more beautiful and confident than ever before, and apparently society is telling me to cover up my middle-part because it’s offensive.
+Here I was, in the prime of my life, feeling more beautiful and confident than ever before, and apparently, society is telling me to cover up my middle part because it’s offensive.

 Like this post?
 You’ll love: Dressing For Divorce